FarkhadBudag/Tools-for-Data-Science-Evaluation/README.md

 This repository contains lab work for IBM Tools for Data Science course.

 In case you are grading my work, please see the attached ipynb document in this repo.
-See "screenshots" for attached screenshots that I took during the lab.
+You also may see attached screenshots that I have taken during the lab.